This subchapter is provided as a free sample for The SwiftUI Way book.

 }

 Caching the filtering logic within the view model in our example ensures that the ForEach receives a stable, pre-processed collection, moving the computational cost of data preparation out of the identification pass.
-And since the row is extracted into a dedicated, single view, each element resolves to a constant view count per identifier.
+And since the row is extracted into a dedicated, single view with a VStack, each element resolves to a constant view count per identifier.
 This predictability allows SwiftUI to know exactly how many rows to expect, enabling it to defer the creation of the row view bodies until they are required for display.

 # ❌ Potentially harmful patterns